 For newer patterns with discontinued yarns (including some featured in this round-up), my top tip is to use yarnsub.com.
 Just enter the pattern yarn name in the search box and you will get a list of the closest matching yarns, which you can filter by budget and yarn material.
 It’s amazing!

-We all love free knitting patterns & I hope you find a sweater pattern here that you’ll enjoy knitting for a special child.
 It’s much quicker than knitting for adults, but kids knitting patterns for straight needles can be surprisingly fiddly with the small pieces.
 So take your time and have fun! 🙂

 PS big kids deserve gorgeous sweaters too!
 So here’s my list of free easy knit adult sweaters for straight needles.